 About the Project:

-Connecticut Water will be replacing 2,400 feet, or more than one-half mile, of old water main on West Street.
+Connecticut Water replaced 2,400 feet, or more than one-half mile, of old water main on West Street.

 Connecticut Water will use door tags to directly notify customers that may be affected in the area at least 24 hours in advance if there is any planned disruption in water service.